jiya-zhang/docai-expense-parser-demo/README.md

 # DocAI Expense Parser Demo

+# Before Starting
+Make sure you are on the correct branch.
+Branch "v1api" uses the newer version of documentai API and has a different BigQuery schema.
+It also showcases single document processing as opposed to batch document processing and thus works faster.

 # Objective
 Learn how to use Google Cloud Platform to construct a pipeline to process expenses (ie. receipts).